amleshkashyap/moreRailsEtc/hpc_arch_db/os/tools/README.md

     - function3 enables interrupts and calls the actual function to be performed by the new thread.

 ### Schedulers
+  * Scheduler Goals
+    - Maximize throughput
+    - Minimize wait time
+    - Minimize latency or response time
+    - Maximize fairness
+    - Meeting deadlines (for real time systems)

   * Threads performing high IO require fast response times to keep the devices busy, but need little CPU time.
 CPU bound threads have the opposite requirement.
 Other threads have varying requirements.

+  * Priority Scheduling
+    - Highest priority threads are always picked up first.
+    - If multiple threads have the same priority, perform round-robin scheduling among them.
+    - This can lead to starvation, eg, if a high priority thread is waiting to acquire a lock held by a lower priority thread which was created earlier and had acquired the lock, then the low priority thread will never get a chance to run (it'll get a chance since the high priority thread will call sema\_down and move itself to blocked state.

   * Multilevel Feedback Queue Scheduler (from 4.4BSD)
     - Maintains multiple queues of ready to run threads, each queue with a different priority.